GrzeLee/BbcProject/README.md

 3. navigate to news page
 4. check URL

-[TC3] -	Verify the day and date displayed on the page is correct ClassName = dateVerify
+[TC3] -	Verify the day and date displayed on the page is correct.

+ClassName = dateVerify

 Test Steps: